Information and Software for the ThinkPad T43 / T43p

 Released in 2005, the T43 was the last official ThinkPad before Lenovo was brought into the picture.
 This meant that the T43 was the last ThinkPad to have preferable 'awkward' features such as: omitting the Windows keys, native OS/2 support & drivers, a characteristic colour scheme, the 'Access IBM' button, IBM BIOS splash screen etc.

-While it has been hotly debated whether or not the T43 is a 'true' IBM ThinkPad (since the PC division was sold just a few months before the T43 went into production), IBM refers to the T43 as an 'IBM ThinkPad' and by the time Lenovo purchased the PC division the T43 would have been largely or fully completed borrowing designs largely from the T42 to accelerate production and reduce costs.
+While it has been hotly debated whether or not the T43 is a 'true' IBM ThinkPad (since the PC division was sold just a few months before the T43 went into production), IBM refers to the T43 as an 'IBM ThinkPad' and by the time Lenovo purchased the PC division the T43 would have been largely or fully completed borrowing designs largely from the T42 to accelerate production and reduce costs (which is why the majority of T4x components are cross-compatible).
 Furthermore, the T43 has the aforemention features that Lenovo would never in a million years agree to or implement; this explains why the T60 *immediately* introduced a Windows key and dropped OS/2 support (entirely Lenovo's doing and not IBM's).
 So while Lenovo bought the PC division in midst of the T43, the transition was a lot slower while IBM had to hold onto promises for large corporate clients and honour a lot of legacy features (OS/2).
 We can take this even further, in the January 19th 2005 T43 hardware announcement it clearly states ThinkPad is a trademark of IBM and not Lenovo:

 Ultrabay, ServiceSuite, and UltraNav are trademarks of International Business Machines Corporation in the United States or other countries or both.
 ThinkPad, OS/2 Warp, TrackPoint, Lotus SmartSuite, Lotus Notes, HelpCenter, and ServicePac are registered trademarks of International Business Machines Corporation in the United States or other countries or both.